waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Usage: update_database [--db-dir=DIR] [--version=VER] [--meta|--keep-attic] [--flush_size=FLUSH_SIZE] [--compression-method=(no|gz|lz4)] [--map-compression-method=(no|gz|lz4)]
 ```

-The program "update_database" reads its input from STDINPUT (the terminal) expecting
+The program "update_database" reads its input from standard input (the terminal) expecting
 uncommpressed XML text format.
 The "--flush-size" controls the amount of memory the progam uses.
-I set that to 8 with
+I set this to 8 with
 my 16GB ram in my machine, set this to 4 or 2 if you have less than 16 GB of memory.
 The "--compression-method" and "--map-compression-method" are to compress the produced
 database in separate parts?!
 This may yield samller database but there will always be compression